-The Wyoming Medical Society (WMS) announced recently it has partnered with its second medical malpractice insurer to gain discounts on medical malpractice premiums for our members.
+The Wyoming Medical Society (WMS) proudly partners with two medical malpractice insurers to provide discounts on medical malpractice premiums for our members.

-In addition to its long-running 5 percent discount through The Doctors Company, WMS members are now also eligible for a 5 percent discount through UMIA.
+In addition to its long-running 5 percent discount through The Doctors Company (TDC), WMS members are now also eligible for a 5 percent discount through UMIA.
 UMIA also offers its clients other discounts, available at umia.com.